 When you push past the discomfort, you feel exhilarated and alive.
-There are satisfaction and delight that comes from meeting new people, traveling new places and learning new skills.
+There is a satisfaction and delight that comes from meeting new people, traveling to new places, and learning new skills.
 This brings us back to the importance of the Enrichment Needs from the Five Essential Needs to Feel Good.
 Expand your horizons by joining a networking group or book club, learning how to start a blog, or getting a certification for work—or how about, sailing around the world.

 Teens have a fresh take on life.
 They question and don’t accept the status quo.
 They feel deeply about the problems in the world.
 They aren’t numb to issues like world hunger, or what we are doing to our environment.
 They question why there is war and what our government is doing.
 They are passionate and definitely have their opinions.
 Teens have much to offer adults because they have creative solutions and can think outside the box.
 They offer us new insights and can be extremely innovative.
 Adults tend to be status quo and can become indifferent to the injustices of the world because we can get immersed in our own problems and responsibilities.